 Your manuscript may be under consideration elsewhere, but please inform Truman State University Press if it is accepted for publication.
 More than one manuscript may be submitted annually to The Chariton Review Short Fiction Prize (and each requires a separate fee), but only one prize issue is offered for each author’s multiple entries.

 Previously published stories are not eligible.
 Current Truman State University faculty, staff, and students are not eligible to compete.

-Manuscripts must be postmarked or submitted electronically by September 30 each year.
+Manuscripts must be postmarked or submitted electronically by September 30 of each year.

 Include a non-refundable reading fee of $20 for each manuscript submitted.
 Make U.S. check or money order payable to Truman State University Press.
 To pay by credit card using CRSF as invoice number.
 Others may also pay by credit card by calling TSUP at (660) 785-7336, or by submitting online.
 Please reference CRSF in the invoice field.